Austin Tam-George

+Before his appointment into Government, Tam-George was the executive director of the Institute of Communication and Corporate Studies in Lagos.

 Education

+Tam-George was a Senior Executive Fellow at Harvard Kennedy School in Cambridge, Massachusetts,USA, where he studied leadership and public policy [October 2022 cohort).

-Tam-George received his PhD from the University of the Witwatersrand, South Africa and attended the IESE Business School in Barcelona, where he studied communication and institutional leadership.
+He received his Ph.D. from the University of the Witwatersrand, South Africa in 2007 and attended the IESE Business School in Barcelona, where he studied communication and leadership in the International Faculty Programme in 2011.

+Tam-George earned a master's degree in English from the University of Ibadan, Nigeria (1998).

 Career

 As an academic, he taught at Pan-African University in Nigeria and at University of Cape Town where he was an Andrew W. Mellon Postdoctoral Research Fellow.

 In 2008, he worked as research consultant to the New Partnership for Africa’s Development in its good governance monitoring projects across Africa.

 Commissioner of Information and Communications

 On 9 December 2015, the House of Assembly voted unanimously to confirm Tam-George as Governor Wike's choice to succeed Ibim Semenitari as the Commissioner of Information and Communications.
 On 18 December 2015, he was officially sworn into office.